Hypothetical answers to continuous queries over data streams: Introduction

 Modern-day reasoning systems often have to react to real-time information about the real world provided by e.g.~sensors.
 This information is typically conceptualized as a data stream, which is accessed by the reasoning system.
 The reasoning tasks associated to data streams -- usually called \emph{continuous queries} -- are expected to run continuously and produce results through another data stream in an online fashion, as new elements arrive.

 A data stream is a potentially unbounded sequence of data items generated by an active, uncontrolled data source.
 Elements arrive continuously at the system, potentially unordered, and at unpredictable rates.
-Thus, reasoning over data streams requires dealing with incomplete or missing data, potentially storing large amounts of data (in case it might be needed to answer future queries), and providing answers in timely fashion -- among other problems, see e.g.~\cite{Babcock2002,Stonebraker2005,DellAglio2017}.
+Thus, reasoning over data streams requires dealing with incomplete or missing data, potentially storing large amounts of data (in case it might be needed to answer future queries), and providing answers in timely fashion -- among other problems, see e.g.~\cite{Babcock2002,DellAglio2017,Stonebraker2005}.

 The output stream is normally ordered by time, which implies that the system may have to delay appending some answer because of uncertainty in possible answers relating to earlier time points.
 The length of this delay may be unpredictable (\emph{unbound wait}) or infinite, for example if the query uses operators that range over the whole input data stream (\emph{blocking operations}).
 In these cases, answers that have been computed may never be output.
-An approach to avoid this problem is to restrict the language by forbidding blocking operations~\cite{Zaniolo2012,Ronca2018}.
-Another approach uses the concept of reasoning window~\cite{Becketal2015,Ozcep2017}, which bounds the size of the input that can be used for computing each output (either in time units or in number of events).
+An approach to avoid this problem is to restrict the language by forbidding blocking operations~\cite{Ronca2018,Zaniolo2012}.
+Another approach uses the concept of reasoning window~\cite{Becketal2015,Ozcep2017}, which bounds the size of the input that can be used for computing each output (either in time units or in number of events). \begin{newtext} In our work, we do not impose such restrictions, and we show that we are able to provide useful information even in some instances of blocking queries. \end{newtext}

 In several applications, it is useful to know that some answers are likely to be produced in the future, since there is already some information that might lead to their generation.
 This is the case namely in prognosis systems (e.g., medical diagnosis, stock market prediction), where one can prepare for the possibility of something happening.
 To this goal, we propose \emph{hypothetical answers}: answers that are supported by information provided by the input stream, but that still depend on other facts being true in the future.
 Knowledge about both the facts that support the answer and possible future facts that may make it true gives users the possibility to make timely, informed decisions in contexts where preemptive measures may have to be taken.